Customer.io vs HubSpot

 • Non-technical team members need to build campaigns without engineering support

-• You value a large integration ecosystem and a free CRM to start with
+• You want a large integration ecosystem and a free CRM to start from

 Add ZoomInfo if:

-• You need accurate, verified B2B contact data to fuel your campaigns in either platform
+• You need accurate, verified B2B contact data to fuel campaigns in either platform

-• Your sales team needs direct-dial phone numbers, org charts, and technographic profiles
+• Your team needs direct-dial phone numbers, org charts, and technographic profiles

 • You want buyer intent signals showing which accounts are actively researching your category

-• You're building account-based marketing plays and need to identify and reach buying committees
+• You are building account-based marketing plays and need to identify and reach buying committees

 See how ZoomInfo's data strengthens your stack with ZoomInfo Lite or a free trial.